-ATLANTA, Oct.
-14 /PRNewswire/ -- What would you go out and buy – vision insurance – or a snack?
+WOODLAND HILLS, Calif., Oct.
+8 /PRNewswire/ -- What would you go out and buy – vision insurance – or a snack?
 If you're like most, a snack's the answer.
 In fact, if companies didn't offer voluntary benefits, many employees wouldn't buy them.

-In these tough times, with budgets so tight and the job market so competitive, a new national survey, conducted for Blue Cross and Blue Shield of Georgia (BCBSGa)'s parent company shows that voluntary benefits – benefits offered by an employer where the employee pays all or substantially all of the premium – provide an edge when employees weigh the value of their jobs.
+In these tough times, with budgets so tight and the job market so competitive, a new national survey, conducted for Anthem Blue Cross' parent company shows that voluntary benefits – benefits offered by an employer where the employee pays all or substantially all of the premium – provide an edge when employees weigh the value of their jobs.
 In fact, according to this survey, most employees (83 percent) think more highly of employers that offer voluntary insurance benefits than those that don't.

 For prospective employees, the same may hold true.
 According to the survey, nearly 90 percent report that when it comes to accepting a new job, it is important that companies offer a full range of health benefits, including voluntary.
 More than half (56 percent) called it "very important."